hackersanddesigners/Soilpunk_joulethief/README.md

 **LED:**
 Note that this part has polarity, so should be connected with the right orientation.
 The LONGER leg (usually with the bend) is marked in RED in the diagrams.
 The SHORTER leg is marked in BLACK in the images and is always connected to GND (or -).

 **NPN transistor:** Note that this part also has an orientation.
-In the diagram you see that the transistor's flat side is facing you, and the round side is facing the away.
+In the diagram you see that the transistor's flat side is facing you, and the round side is facing away.
 Make sure you copy this orientation when you connect it to your breadboard.

 **Your inductor coil:** obviously looks different :) In the diagram you see the two wires making up the coil marked with a different color (blue or yellow).
 Ours are both copper colored but you will have marked them with tape or measured with a multimeter.
 The leads on the right are connected to row 16, with the + side of your battery.
 You can either wrap them making one leg so to speak, or keep them separated and just connect both on the same row.
 Both options are a way of connecting them.